 Joining Regen in September 2011 Katrina has become the central part of Regen SW’s team ensuring the office is the heart of the organisation and creates an effective and positive working environment.

-Katrina is the main point of contact for PA support to the CEO and the Board, office management, contracts and project development support, human resources services, and support for the membership and events team.
+Katrina is the main point of contact for PA support to the CEO and the Board, office management, contracts and project development support, human resources services, and support for the membership and events team, whilst also heading up the EWiRE mentoring programme.

 Katrina has a BA hons in Geography and you can often find her with her nose in a National Geographic.